kognise/obsidian-aviation/FAR/Volume 3/I Airports/0158 Passenger facility charges (pfc's).md

 \(a\) Collecting carriers shall establish and maintain a financial management system to account for PFC's in accordance with the Department of Transportation's Uniform System of Accounts and Reports ([[Volume 4/A Economic regulations/0241 Uniform system of accounts and reports for large certificated air carriers.md|14 CFR part 241]]).
 For carriers not subject to [[Volume 4/A Economic regulations/0241 Uniform system of accounts and reports for large certificated air carriers.md|14 CFR part 241]], such carriers shall establish and maintain an accounts payable system to handle PFC revenue with subaccounts for each public agency to which such carrier remits PFC revenue.

 \(b\) Collecting carriers must account for PFC revenue separately.
 PFC revenue may be commingled with the air carrier's other sources of revenue except for covered air carriers discussed in paragraph (c) of this section.
 PFC revenues held by an air carrier or an agent of the air carrier after collection are held in trust for the beneficial interest of the public agency imposing the PFC.
-Such air carrier or agent holds neither legal nor equitable interest in the PFC revenues except for any handling fee or interest collected on unremitted proceeds as authorized in §158.53.
+Such air carrier or agent holds neither legal nor equitable interest in the PFC revenues except for any handling fee or interest collected on unremitted proceeds as authorized in [[Volume 3/I Airports/0158 Passenger facility charges (pfc's).md#§158.53   Collection compensation.|§158.53]].

 (c)(1) A covered air carrier must segregate PFC revenue in a designated separate PFC account.
 Regardless of the amount of PFC revenue in the covered air carrier's account at the time the bankruptcy petition is filed, the covered air carrier must deposit into the separate PFC account an amount equal to the average monthly liability for PFCs collected under this section by such air carrier or any of its agents.